FHellmann/Holidays/README.md

 **Sample**

-This sample requests every german holiday, filters if it is a national one and sort it desc.
+This sample requests every german holiday, filters if it is a national one and sort it ascending.

 ```java
 		Country.GERMANY